Characterizing finitely generated fields by a single field axiom: Preliminaries: Cohomological Local--Global Principles (LGP)

-By work of \nmnm{Suwa}~\cite{Suwa} and \nmnm{Jannsen}~\cite{Ja}, the above also works in characteristic two, albeit conditionally: Following \cite[Definition 4.18]{Ja}, we say that \emph{resolution of singularities holds above $\mathbb{F}_2$} if for every finite field extension $\lvF\,|\,\lvF_2$ the following hold: (i) For any proper integral $\lvF$-variety $X$, there is a proper birational morphism $\tilde X \to X$, where $\tilde X$ is a smooth (or equivalently regular) $\lvF$-variety. (ii) For any affine smooth $\lvF$-variety $U$, there is an open immersion $U \hookrightarrow X$, where $X$ is a projective smooth $\lvF$-variety, and the reduced complement of $U$ in $X$ is a simple normal crossings divisor.
+Finally, we consider the case $\chr=2=n$.
+Following \nmnm{Jannsen}, see \cite[Definition 4.18]{Ja}, we say that \emph{resolution of singularities holds above $\mathbb{F}_2$} if the following hold: 2pt \itm{32}{ \item[(i)$\,$] For any proper integral $\lvF_2$-variety $X$, there is a proper birational morphism $\tilde X \to X$, where $\tilde X$ is a smooth (or equivalently regular) $\lvF_2$-variety.
+2pt \item[(ii)] Every affine smooth $\lvF_2$-variety $U$ has an open immersion $U \hookrightarrow X$, where $X$ is a projective smooth $\lvF_2$-variety, and $X\backslash U$ is a simple normal crossings divisor. }

-Resolution of singularities is well known for surfaces, and is proved in dimension three by \nmnm{Cossart--Piltant}~\cite{C-P}.
-Further, if resolution of singularities above $\mathbb{F}_2$ holds, then any finitely generated field of characteristic two has a smooth proper model over $\F_2$.